Senior Residency/Fellowship Training in Veterinary Anatomic Pathology - Laboratory Animal Pathology Track

-The Comparative Pathology Laboratory (CPL) and the California National Primate Research Center (CNPRC) at UC Davis offer a one-year Senior Residency/Fellowship in laboratory animal and comparative pathology for trainees who seek to specialize in this area of high demand.
-During this year, the trainee will spend the first 6 months at the CNPRC and the last 6 months at the CPL.
+The Comparative Pathology Laboratory (CPL) and the California National Primate Research Center (CNPRC) at UC Davis offer a one-year Fellowship or Senior Residency in laboratory animal and comparative pathology for trainees who seek to specialize in this area of high demand.
+During this year, the trainee will spend 6 months at the CNPRC and 6 months at the CPL.

 The CPL is a high-throughput laboratory animal diagnostic laboratory and research pathology resource, serving the university and external scientific community by providing pathology support for basic and translational research and fulfilling the clinical and health surveillance requirements inherent to the use of animals in research.
 There are approximately 2000 submissions per year from a variety of laboratory animal species (predominantly rodent).
 The caseload will include clinical diagnostics, investigative and pre-clinical studies involving semi-quantitative analyses and phenotyping of genetically engineered mice.

 The CNPRC Pathology Service provides diagnostic and research support for the breeding colonies, rhesus macaques and titi monkeys, and research groups both within and outside the CNPRC.
 There are approximately 1200 necropsy and biopsy submissions per year from the diagnostic cases and research projects.